chirontt/jgit.pgm.native/README.md

 [Gluon](https://gluonhq.com/) also provides some setup [details](https://docs.gluonhq.com/#_platforms)
 for GraalVM native-image creation.

-This project's Gradle build script uses the [client-gradle-plugin](https://github.com/gluonhq/client-gradle-plugin) from Gluon to build the native executable from Gradle with GraalVM.

-The GraalVM native-image utility will use the configuration files in `src/main/resources/META-INF/native-image` folder to assist in the native image generation.
+The GraalVM native-image utility will use the configuration files in `src/graal-cfg/<platform>/META-INF/native-image` folder to assist in the native image generation.

-Gluon also provides the [client-maven-plugin](https://github.com/gluonhq/client-maven-plugin) which is used in this project's Maven build script and works similarly to the above client-gradle-plugin.

 ## Gradle build tasks